kaycix/humboldtnativeplants/index.md

             </div>
         </h1>
         <h5>
-            Native plants are beautiful, easy to grow, and important for our local ecosystems.
+            Native plants are beautiful, easy to grow, and provide a critical foundation for our local ecosystem.
             <!--
             Help Humboldt thrive by planting native today.
             Native plants are those that occur naturally in our region.
 They are the foundation of our local eco-systems.